zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 SSL_SERVER_DN_MATCH=yes
 ```

-- Now you can run all applications
+- The sample node.js app used a dbconfig.js configuration file for database credentials

--   Edit the dbconfig.js file to properly have the correct user, password, and connection string
+-   Using nano, Edit the dbconfig.js file and update the user, password and connectString variables to point to your ATP instances

--   Run:
+-   To run the app as a background process -
 ```
-node server.js
+node server.js &
 ```
+You can now test the status of your app by opening a browser window on your local machine and pointing it to http://localhost:3050
+Please recall that you need to launch the container mapping port 3050 on your local machine to the container.

 ![](./images/1100/nodeConnection.png)

 ### **SDK EXAMPLES**:

-- /opt/oracle/tools/nodejs/sdk
+Lets take a look at some more node.js SDK examples located in /opt/oracle/tools/nodejs/sdk

 **Create Database**